 - Buckeye Wind Energy Center // LES began receiving energy from the Buckeye Wind Energy Center in October 2015.
 LES entered into a power purchase agreement for the full 100-MW project, which consists of 56 wind turbines.
 The project is located in north-central Kansas, about 5 miles north of Hays, Kansas.

 - Prairie Breeze II Wind Energy Center // LES began receiving energy from the Prairie Breeze II Wind Energy Center in December 2015.
 LES entered into a power purchase agreement for the full 73-MW project, which consists of 41 wind turbines.
 The project is located in northeast Nebraska, about 5 miles east of Elgin, Nebraska.

 Community solar project* // Generating 5 megawattsDC of solar energy, the LES community solar facility was the first utility-scale solar installation in Nebraska and is still one of the largest in the region.
 This project is located at Northwest 75th & West Holdrege streets in Lincoln and went online June 2016.

 Through our virtual solar program, customers can pay for "virtual" solar panels — an investment representing a portion of the LES community solar facility's output.
 Participants will receive a credit on their electric bill each month related to the number of virtual panels invested in and the actual energy production of the solar facility.

-*LES is selling the Renewable Energy Certificates associated with these generating resources; the renewable attributes are transferred to the REC recipient.
-RECs represent a right to market characteristics associated with renewable generating facilities.
-One REC is created for every megawatt-hour of energy generated by a renewable resource.
+*LES is selling the Renewable Energy Certificates associated with these generating resources and the renewable attributes are transferred to the REC recipient.

 Laramie River Station // LES owns 12.76 percent of this coal-fired power plant with approximately 10.5 percent, or 178 MW, available after ownership and participation sales.
 Construction was completed in 1982 on this three-unit plant.